eSports-Alliance/TeamSpeakBundle/README.md

 ## <a name="install"></a>Installation

-Run `composer require esports-academy/backup-bundle` to use eSATeamSpeakBundle in your Project.
+Run `composer require esports-academy/backup-bundle` to use ESATeamSpeakBundle in your Project.

 ## <a name="config"></a>Configuration